-The Near Surface Disposal Facility (NSDF) is a proposed engineered disposal facility for radioactive waste planned for the Chalk River Laboratories site (CRL).
-Canadian Nuclear Laboratories has provided a revised project description which includes the proposal for the NSDF to also accept intermediate-level waste, as opposed to solely low-level and mixed waste.
+The Near Surface Disposal Facility (NSDF) is a proposed engineered disposal facility for low level radioactive waste planned for the Chalk River Laboratories site (CRL).
 All waste to be disposed at the NSDF will be required to meet the waste acceptance criteria established to assure compliance with operational and long-term safety requirements.

 The CRL site is located in Renfrew County, ON, on the shore of the Ottawa River, approximately 200 km northwest of Ottawa.
 The site is situated within the boundaries of the Corporation of the Town of Deep River.

-The Near Surface Disposal Facility is planned to have an operating life of at least 50 years and as proposed, would be an engineered mound built at near-surface level on the CRL site.
+The NSDF is planned to have an operating life of at least 50 years and as proposed, would be an engineered mound built at near-surface level on the CRL site.
 The engineered mound would be cellular, made up of multiple disposal cells consisting of: